clekstro/numbered_relationships/README.md

 Jester model to include, say, music_instruments -- and to be able to filter on their amount -- we're back at square one, writing another module for each association.

 This gem provides relief.
-Instead of defining modules with hard-coded method names and queries, it uses the ActiveRecord's reflection capabilities to enable amount-based filtering on all modelsk every
+Instead of defining modules with hard-coded method names and queries, it uses the ActiveRecord's reflection capabilities to enable amount-based filtering on all models and, in the future, their associations:
 ```ruby
 Joker.with_at_least(2, :music_instruments)
 Joker.with_at_least(200, :jokes)